Worn out tire edge dry rot, at tread bar indicators, string plug in tire. Time for a NEW one..!!

 Have you noticed that your tires are low?
 Are you having difficulty gripping the road in your vehicle in the rain?
 Then it may be time to get your tires assessed.
-If your tires do need to be replaced, there are some things that you need to think about when you are selecting new tires.
+If they do need to be replaced, there are some things that you need to think about when you are selecting new ones.

 All tires start out with a tread that measure between 8/32ths and 10/32ths, depending on the tire.
 As you drive on the road, the tire starts to wear, due to resistance and the weight of the car as you drive.
-This is completely natural, and happens to all tires over time.
-On all of your tires there are grooves and siping, that aid in stopping your vehicle safely – especially in bad weather.
+This is completely natural, and happens over time.
+Each tire has grooves and siping, that aid in stopping your vehicle safely – especially in bad weather.
 When you’re dealing with a cheaper, entry level tire – as you drive on the tires, and the grooves wear down – you’re dealing with a tire that is not as good at stopping you safely.

 This is different from higher quality tire that tire manufacturers understand that this happens, and incorporate this into their design – like the Michelin Premier.